very-scary-scenario/nkd.su/docs/setup.rst

 From hereon out, I'm going to assume that you are somewhat comfortable in a unix-like terminal and that you have a package manager you're familiar with.
-I also will assume you have a copy of the nkd.su git repository
+I also will assume you have a copy of the nkd.su git repository.

 .. [#macos] Sorry, I'm out of the loop on macOS package managers.
 I assume people still use Homebrew.
 Are Fink and MacPorts keeping up with the annual